Skip to main content

 Restaurant owners in Deep Ellum understand drainage problems on a deep level.
 Those old buildings with flat roofs that pond water after every single rain?
 Yeah.

 We create that slope using tapered insulation.
-The boards are different thicknesses - thicker on one end, thinner on the other.
+The boards are different thicknesses, thicker on one end, thinner on the other.
 Stack them correctly and you've built in the drainage gradient you need.
 It's actually pretty elegant when you think about it.

 Dallas storms can dump an insane amount of rain in a really short time.
 Like multiple inches in an hour.
 Your drainage system better be ready for that volume.
 We typically install multiple drains on commercial buildings:

-• Primary drains - handle your everyday rainfall situation
+• Primary drains: handle your everyday rainfall

-• Overflow drains - these kick in when you get hammered by a heavy storm
+• Overflow drains: these kick in when you get hammered by a heavy storm

 Insulation does more than just create slope though.
 Keeps your building comfortable.
 Brings down energy costs noticeably.
 We follow current energy code requirements for insulation thickness - not optional, that's code.
 Your HVAC systems don't have to work nearly as hard maintaining comfortable temperature.